TreeFrogTinkerer/my-quake-shakes/Docker.md

 docker build -t my-quake-shakes .
 ```

-This should process the `dockerfile` and build the `my-quake-shakes` docker image which we will use in the `compose.yml` file
+This should process the `Dockerfile` and build the `my-quake-shakes` docker image which we will use in the `compose.yml` file

 # Configure Docker Compose File and My Quake Shake Settings